 Solar Panels Added

-- Amani Simbayobewe, student speaker from our first graduating class formed a nonprofit foundation called Rukundo which means love.
-This 501(c)(3) nonprofit raises money to help street kids in Rwanda.
+• Amani Simbayobewe, student speaker from our first graduating class formed a nonprofit foundation called Sheer Love to help street kids in Rwanda.
 Many of our graduates are dedicated to giving back to raise the standard of living for their fellow Rwandans.

 2019